estiei/Big-Five-Backstage/README.md

 # Notebooks

-We prepared [an introductory notebook](colab-demo-url) demonstrating different properties of the dataset -- feel free to use it to quickly get acquainted with Big-Five Backstage.
+We prepared [an introductory notebook][colab-demo-url] demonstrating different properties of the dataset -- feel free to use it to quickly get acquainted with Big-Five Backstage.

 # License